vacanza/holidays/README.rst

     # We can also inherit from the HolidayBase class which has an empty
     # _populate method so we start with no holidays and must define them
-    # all ourself.
+    # all ourselves.
 This is how we would create a holidays class for a country
     # that is not supported yet.

     >>> class NewCountryHolidays(holidays.HolidayBase):